gitter-badger/grow-controller-Rpi/README.md

 ***********************************************************************************
 ##NOTE
-#lastest raspbian ssh server is off by default(STUPID)
+#lastest raspbian ssh server is off by default
 create a file in "boot" partition named "ssh"

-#Are the devs of Raspbian, NOOBS , yes
-is ok they are from the UK, and to think of it there is probably UK gov spyware in this latest release, the new laws mandate it LOL

 ************************************************************************************